pivotal-cf/docs-pks/nsxt-generate-pi-cert.hbs.md

   [View a larger version of this image.](images/nsxt/nsx-pi-cert.png)

-For more information, see the [Networking](installing-nsx-t.html#networking) section of _Installing Tanzu Kubernetes Grid Integrated Edition on vSphere with NSX_.
+For more information, see the [Networking](installing-nsx-t.html#networking) section of _Installing {{  vars.product }} on vSphere with NSX_.

 ##<a id='certificates-nsx-pid-install'></a> Generating the Certificate and Key for Installation

 There are two options for generating the principal identity certificate and private key:

 - [Option A](#certificate-super-user-script): Run a script on a Linux host with OpenSSL installed that generates the certificate and private key.
 For more information, see [Option A: Generate and Register the Certificate and Key Using Scripts](#certificate-super-user-script) below.
-- [Option B](#certificate-super-user-ui): Use the automatic **Generate RSA Certificate** option in the Tanzu Kubernetes Grid Integrated Edition tile.
+- [Option B](#certificate-super-user-ui): Use the automatic **Generate RSA Certificate** option in the {{  vars.product }} tile.
-For more information, see [Option B: Generate and Register the Certificate and Key Using the Tanzu Kubernetes Grid Integrated Edition Tile](#certificate-super-user-ui) below.
+For more information, see [Option B: Generate and Register the Certificate and Key Using the {{  vars.product }} Tile](#certificate-super-user-ui) below.

 After you have generated the principal identity certificate and key, you must register both with the NSX Manager using an HTTPS POST operation on the NSX API.
 There is no user interface for this operation.

 ###<a id='certificate-super-user-script'></a> Option A: Generate and Register the Certificate and Key Using a Script

 This option uses a Bash shell script to generate and register the NSX Manager superuser principal identity certificate and key.
-When you configure TKGI for deployment, copy and paste the contents of `pks-nsx-t-superuser.crt` and `pks-nsx-t-superuser.key` to the **NSX Manager Super User Principal Identity Certificate** field in the **Networking** pane of the Tanzu Kubernetes Grid Integrated Edition tile.
+When you configure TKGI for deployment, copy and paste the contents of `pks-nsx-t-superuser.crt` and `pks-nsx-t-superuser.key` to the **NSX Manager Super User Principal Identity Certificate** field in the **Networking** pane of the {{  vars.product }} tile.

 <p class="note"><strong>Note</strong>: The Linux VM must have OpenSSL installed and have network access to the NSX Manager.
 For example, you can use the TKGI client VM where you install the TKGI CLI.</p>

 ####<a id='script-generate'></a> Step 1: Generate and Register the Certificate and Key

 You must generate a certificate and private key, and create the Super User Principal Identity with the certificate in the NSX Manager.

 To create the Super User Principal Identity, create and run the `create_certificate_pi.sh` script:

-1. Log in to a Linux VM in your Tanzu Kubernetes Grid Integrated Edition environment.
+1. Log in to a Linux VM in your {{  vars.product }} environment.
 1. Create an empty file using `vi create_certificate_pi.sh` or `nano create_certificate_pi.sh`.
 1. Modify the file you created to have the following script contents: